Data-Driven Research

 Method of Entry

-The majority (55%) of civil trafficking cases filed between 2003 and 2020 were brought by foreign-born plaintiffs, many of whom entered the United States with legal visas or legal status.
+Foreign-born plaintiffs filed 37 percent of all civil trafficking cases between 2003 and 2024, the majority of whom entered the United States with legal visas or legal status (where the method of entry could be ascertained).